emberjs/rfcs/text/0731-set-route-component.md

 experimenting with controller-less applications.
 Changes in these areas will be done in future RFCs instead.

+### Component lifecycle

+The lifecycle of the component will be the same as if it were a top-level component rendered in a route template today, as in the example above.
+Timing semantics surrounding rerender, and switching to different models and routes, will be the same, as will the behavior of the `{{@model}}` value.

+### `@controller` argument details

+The `@controller` argument will _lazily_ access the route's controller.
+In the future, this controller _may_ be instantiated lazily as well, and only created upon first access.

+In addition, for cross-compatibility and to ease transition in the future, `@controller` will be made available in standard route templates.
+It will be an alias for `{{this}}`, effectively.

+### Routing substates

+Routes currently can defer to the `loading` and `error` substates based on the current state of the `model()` hook.
+These substates are _themselves_ implemented as routes - you can define a `routes/loading.js` and `controller/loading.js` to go along with the `app/templates/routes/loading.js` for a particular route.
+So, the `setRouteComponent` API will work in the same way with these routes, and allow you to associate a component to render in them.

 ## How we teach this

 For the time being, this API will not be the recommended way of writing Ember